jaykay12/tech/_posts/2020-9-14-java-multithreading-synchronization.md

       - Each process has an address in memory.
 In other words, each process gets allocated a separate memory area.
 (Heap memory)
       - Cost of communication between the process is high.
       - Switching from one process to another requires some time for saving and loading registers, memory maps, updating lists, etc.
+      - Eg, Web browser and music player.
+The user can browse the internet on the web browser while listen to the music in the music player without any delay or interruption.

   - <ins>**Thread-based Multitasking**</ins>
       - `Multithreading`